leonidpur/thriftvsgrpc/README.md

 gRPC client (channel) is designed as a wrapper of potentially multiple connections to multiple server points.
 Load balancing occurs per each call.

-## Special technologies
+## Only gRPC has
 gRPC is more than idiomatic RPC.
 Examples of thechnologines absent in Thrift are:

 **Streams** - Similar to Websocket’s oncoming traffic.
 Server can return not just concrete data but a handle to “stream”.
 Client can read the stream as long as Server sends new data.
 It's very handy feature not only when you get many asynchronous frames from server.
-Another use can be call to prolonged operation when server returns to client intermadiate statuses.
+Another use can be call to prolonged operation when server can return to client intermadiate statuses.
 Thrift has no such “callbacks”.
-If you Thrift’s server has data to push you should create opposite Server on Client-side.
+If you Thrift’s server has data to push you need to create opposite Server on Client-side.

 **gRPC/Protobuf Arena** - reuse of memory from pool for frequent object creations